Robert Stirling: History

 Robert Stirling is considered as one of the fathers of hot air engines.
 Few before him ventured to build air engines, Guillaume Amontons being the first one to build a working hot air engine in 1699.

 Amontons was followed in 1807 by George Cayley whose engine was of those in which the fire is enclosed, and fed by air pumped in beneath the grate in sufficient quantity to maintain combustion, while by far the largest portion of the air enters above the fire, to be heated and expanded; the whole, together with the products of combustion, then acts on the piston, and passes through the working cylinder; and the operation being one of simple mixture only, no heating surface of metal is required, the air to be heated being brought into immediate contact with the fire.

 Stirling came up with a first patent for an air engine in 1816.
 The principle of the Stirling Air Engine differs from Cayley's, in which the air is forced through the furnace and exhausted, whereas in Stirling's engine the air works in a closed circuit.
 It was to it that the inventor devoted most of his attention.
-A two horse-power Stirling hot air engine, built in 1818 for pumping water at an Ayrshire quarry, continued to work for some time, until a careless attendant allowed the heater to become overheated.
+A 2 hp Stirling hot air engine, built in 1818 for pumping water at an Ayrshire quarry, continued to work for some time, until a careless attendant allowed the heater to become overheated.
 This experiment proved to the inventor that, owing to the low working pressure obtainable, the engine could only be adapted to small powers for which there was at that time no demand.

 The Stirling 1816 patent was also about an "Economiser", the predecessor of the regenerator.
 In this patent (# 4081) he describes the "economiser" technology and several applications where such technology can be used.
 Out of them came a new arrangement for a hot air engine.
 In 1818, one engine was built to pump water from a quarry in Ayrshire, but due to technical issues, the engine was abandoned for a time.

 Stirling patented a second hot air engine, together with his brother James, in 1827.
-They inverted the design so that the hot ends of the displacers were underneath the machinery and they added a compressed air pump so the air within could be increased in pressure to around 20 atmospheres.
+They inverted the design so that the hot ends of the displacers were underneath the machinery and they added a compressed air pump so the air within could be increased in pressure to around 20 atm.